digital-sailors/standard-redirects-for-cloudfront/README.md

 Make sure that your CloudFront distribution handles the URL "/" directly by having the property "Default Root Object" set to "index.html".

+## Updating

+1. Install the application "standard-redirects-for-cloudfront".
+2. Go to the Cloudformation Console
+3. Select the Output Value, this is the ARN (including the version) for the Lambda function.
+4. In CloudFront edit a **Behaviour** and add a **Lambda Function Association** with the *Event Type* "Origin Request" and enter the Lambda function ARN from the previous step.
+5. Wait for the CloudFront distribution to deploy.

 ## Installation

 ### Installation via the Serverless Application Repository